nmarks99/SkyNet-Firmware-Lite/README.md

 CLI tool (PlatformIO Core).
 There are lots of tutorials and examples online of how to use platformio with Arduino if you need help.

+One last note: when working with multiple threads in FreeRTOS, it can be hard to debug because most things you could do wrong in code will result in the board continually resetting.
+This can be caused by many things such as not using semaphores correctly/when needed.
+Other common issues could be not allocating enough stack memory to a task, or forgetting to put a vTaskDelay somewhere in your task to prevent the task from running at "full speed" and hogging all the resources and or trigging the watchdog timer.
+Good luck!